SheyrlXLiu/Wikiracing/README.md

 ### Installing

-1. In the terminal, type :
+1. In the terminal, copy and paste the command below:

 ```
 git clone https://github.com/SheyrlXLiu/Wikiracing.git